 Use full-fat Greek yogurt, as nonfat will curdle.

 - Dijon.
-Paired with the Worcheshire, this dish is unstoppable.
+Paired with the Worcestershire, this dish is unstoppable.

 - Cornstarch.
-Mixed with water to make a slurry, it thickens up the sauce.
+Mixed with water to make a slurry, cornstarch thickens stroganoff sauce.

 - Thyme.
 Fresh thyme adds a final earthy flavor and additionally garnish the dish.

-- Sear all sides of beef in even layers.
-Transfer to plate.
+- Sear the Meat.
+Get the sides brown, cooking the beef in even layers.

-- Remove from heat.
-Stir in the beef, thyme, and Greek yogurt mixture.
+- Stir It All Together.
 Serve hot with additional fresh thyme.
 ENJOY!

 - Vegan Mushroom Stroganoff.
 For vegans and non-vegans alike, this pasta dish is a healthy and filling dinner.

 - Instant Pot Beef and Noodles.
 Beef and noodles is similar to beef stroganoff and every bit as comforting, but it is made with a broth-based sauce (great for those who are dairy free!).

 - To Store.
 Refrigerate leftover beef stroganoff in an airtight storage container for up to 3 days.

 - To Reheat.
 Rewarm beef stroganoff in a Dutch oven on the stovetop over medium-low heat or gently in the microwave.